Deep learning with missing data: Introduction

 A numerical study of the performance of our PENN estimator is presented in Section~\ref{sec:simulations}.
 Our simulated data settings consider both MCAR and Missing Not At Random (MNAR) scenarios, as well as three commonly-used imputation techniques, namely (columnwise) mean imputation, MissForest imputation \citep{stekhoven2012missforest} and Multiple Imputation by Chained Equations (MICE) \citep{van2011mice}.
 A consistent pattern emerges whereby the PENN estimator is able to improve, sometimes very significantly, on the corresponding neural network estimator that does not include pattern embedding.
-We also study two semi-synthetic and two real datasets with the same imputation methods.
-In the former cases, the original real data, on handwritten digits and bank loans, are observed without missingness, which allows us to introduce either MCAR or MNAR missingness via known mechanisms.
-On the other hand, in the latter real datasets, on credit scores and public procurement, missingness is already present in the original data.
+We also compare with other machine learning methods that handle missingness directly, namely XGBoost~\citep{chen2016xgboost} and random forests~\citep{breiman2001random}, and see similar improvements in these settings.
+Beyond purely simulated data, we study two semi-synthetic datasets and one real dataset with the same imputation methods.
+In the former cases, the original real data, on handwritten digits (where we include Vision Transformers~\citep{dosovitskiy2021an} as an additional competitor) and relative location of Computed Tomography (CT) slices respectively, are observed without missingness, which allows us to introduce either MCAR or MNAR missingness via known mechanisms.
+On the other hand, in the latter real dataset on credit scores, missingness is already present in the original data.
 By splitting the data into training, validation and test sets, we again see consistent improvements from our pattern embedding approach.
 Python code to reproduce all of the experiments in this section, together with an accompanying tutorial on how to apply our method, is available at \url{https://github.com/tianyima2000/DNN_missing_data}.